Papdi Ane Zucchini Nu Shaak

 - Replace the zucchini with chopped eggplant if you want to make the traditional shaak.

 - Dhana jiru is a mixture of 1:¼ of coriander seeds and cumin seeds.
 Both are roasted separately and then ground together into a powder.
-Its used practically in all the Gujarati sabjis.
+It is used practically in all the Gujarati sabjis.
+Can use 1 tsp coriander powder and ¼ tsp cumin powder if you don't have dhana jiru.

 Pin For Later: